markmo/featurestore/README.md

 * [NamedSQLTableTransformation](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/transformation/table/NamedSQLTableTransformation.scala) - Uses Spark SQL given a named query (queryName) from a configuration file (propsPath) to construct a new DataFrame.
 The new DataFrame may be computed with reference to the existing DataFrame, e.g. projection, and to any values in the TransformationContext.
 * [SQLTableTransformation](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/transformation/table/SQLTableTransformation.scala) - Uses Spark SQL given a query string (sql) to construct a new DataFrame.
 The new DataFrame may be computed with reference to the existing DataFrame, e.g. projection, and to any values in the TransformationContext.
+* [SQLFileTableTransformation](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/transformation/table/SQLFileTableTransformation.scala) - Uses Spark SQL given a SQL statement loaded from a configuration file (filename) to construct a new DataFrame.
+The new DataFrame may be computed with reference to the existing DataFrame, e.g. projection, and to any values in the TransformationContext.
 * [TableTransformation](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/transformation/table/TableTransformation.scala) - A general table-level transformation that takes a DataFrame and returns a new DataFrame.
 The new DataFrame may conform to a different schema.
 It may be computed with reference to the original DataFrame or to any values in the TransformationContext.
 * [RowTransformationPipeline](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/transformation/table/RowTransformationPipeline.scala) - A RowTransformationPipeline takes a DataFrame and applies a Pipeline of row-level transformations to return a new DataFrame.
 The supplied DataFrame and TransformationContext are provided as inputs to the Pipeline.